davidacm/beepKeyboard/readme.md

 Copyright (C) 2019 David CM <dhf360@gmail.com>

 This package is distributed under the terms of the GNU General Public License, version 2 or later.
-Please see the file COPYING.txt for further details.

 ## Features